TABLE OF CONTENTS

 - Who is my target audience?

-6. Your Branding is All Over the Place
+6. Your Branding Is All Over the Place

 Weak brands don't know what they want to be today.
 Sometimes, this isn't because you have no brand.
 Instead, how someone communicates your branding may be up to individual interpretation.